cran-task-views/Hydrology/hydrology.md

 -   <pkg>driftR</pkg> A tidy implementation of equations that correct for instrumental drift in continuous water quality monitoring data using one or two standard reference values.
 The equations implemented are from [Hasenmueller (2011)](http://doi.org/10.7936/K7N014KS).

 -   <github>bcgov/fasstr</github> Functions to tidy, summarize, analyze, trend, and visualize streamflow data.
 This package summarizes continuous daily mean streamflow data into various daily, monthly, annual, and long-term statistics, completes annual trends and frequency analyses, in both table and plot formats.
+GitHub only package.

 -   <pkg>climdex.pcic</pkg> PCIC Implementation of Climdex Routines PCIC's implementation of Climdex routines for computation of extreme climate indices.